readingshapes/streamlit_tutorial/emails/day-1.md

 In this course, you’ll build and deploy a Streamlit app that lets users explore demographic data by US state.

 Users will select a state and a demographic variable, and the app will render a chart.
-A second tab will display the underlying data as a table table.
+A second tab will display the underlying data as a table.

 Here’s a sneak peek of the final app you’ll build: